IDSCETHZurich/autobahn_rce/README.md

 ==============

 AutobahnPython implements **[The WebSocket Protocol](http://tools.ietf.org/html/rfc6455)** and **[The WebSocket Application Messaging Protocol (WAMP)](http://wamp.ws/)**:
+This form is optimised for faster masks and vaidators using acython and numpy for use with the **[The RoboEarth Cloud Engine](http://www.roboearth.org)**

 * framework for WebSocket and WAMP clients and servers
 * implements WebSocket RFC6455, Draft Hybi-10+, Hixie-76 and WAMP v1